United States Regiments & Batteries > New Jersey

 June Duty at Washington, D.C.

-July 15 Mustered out at Washington, D.C.
+July 15 The Twelfth New Jersey Infantry Regiment mustered out at Washington, D.C.